-EXPRESSION DESCRIPTION + Causes the resulting RE to match 1 or more repetitions of the preceding RE. ab+ will match 'a' followed by any non-zero number of 'b's; it will not match just 'a'. ?
+Expression DESCRIPTION Causes the resulting RE to match 0 or more repetitions of the preceding RE, as many repetitions as are possible. ab will match 'a', 'ab', or 'a' followed by any number of 'b' s. + Causes the resulting RE to match 1 or more repetitions of the preceding RE. ab+ will match 'a' followed by any non-zero number of 'b's; it will not match just 'a'. ?
 Causes the resulting RE to match 0 or 1 repetitions of the preceding RE. ab? will match either 'a' or 'ab'. ?,+?,??
 The , +, and ? qualifiers are all greedy ; they match as much text as possible.
-Sometimes this behavior is not desired; if the RE <. > is matched against ' title ', it will match the entire string, and not just ' '.
+Sometimes this behavior is not desired; if the RE <.> is matched against ' title ', it will match the entire string, and not just ' '.
 Adding ? after the qualifier makes it perform the match in non-greedy or minimal fashion; as few characters as possible will be matched.
-Using . ? in the previous expression will match only ''. {m,n} Causes the resulting RE to match from $m$ to $n$ repetitions of the preceding RE, attempting to match as many repetitions as possible.
+Using .? in the previous expression will match only ''. {m,n} Causes the resulting RE to match from m to n repetitions of the preceding RE, attempting to match as many repetitions as possible.
 For example, a {3,5} will match from 3 to 5 a characters.
-Omitting $n$ specifies an infinite upper bound; you can't omit $m$ . {m,n}?
-Causes the resulting RE to match from $m$ to $n$ repetitions of the preceding RE, attempting to match as few repetitions as possible.
+Omitting n specifies an infinite upper bound; you can't omit m . {m,n}?
+Causes the resulting RE to match from m to n repetitions of the preceding RE, attempting to match as few repetitions as possible.
 This is the non-greedy version of the previous qualifier.
-For example, on the 6-character string 'aaaaaa', a{3,5} will match 5 a characters, while a{3,5}? will only match 3 characters. \ Either escapes special characters (permitting you to match characters like , ?, and so forth), or signals a special sequence; special sequences are discussed below.
+For example, on the 6-character string 'aaaaaa', a {3,5} will match 5 a characters, while a {3,5}? will only match 3 characters. \ Either escapes special characters (permitting you to match characters like , ?, and so forth), or signals a special sequence; special sequences are discussed below.

 EXPRESSION DESCRIPTION Used to indicate a set of characters.
 Characters can be listed individually, or a range of characters can be indicated by giving two characters and separating them by a "-".
 Special characters are not active inside sets.
 For example, [akm\$] will match any of the characters "a", "k", "m", or "\$"; [a-z] will match any lowercase letter, and [a-zA-z0-9] matches any letter or digit.
 Character classes such as \w or \S (defined below) are also acceptable inside a range.
 If you want to include a "]" or a "-" inside a set, precede it with a backslash, or place it as the first character.
 The pattern []] will match ']', for example.
 You can match the characters not within a range by complementing the set.
 This is indicated by including a "^" as the first character of the set; "^" elsewhere will simply match the "^" character.
 For example, will match any character except "5".
-I A B, where A and B can be arbitrary REs, creates a regular expression that will match either A or B. This can be used inside groups (see below) as well.
-To match a literal " ", use \ , or enclose it inside a character class, as in [ ]. () Matches whatever regular expression is inside the parentheses, and indicates the start and end of a group; the contents of a group can be retrieved after a match has been performed (for example in a substitution expression), and can be matched later in the string with the \number special sequence, described below.
-To match the literals " (" or " ' ) ", use \ ( or \ ), or enclose them inside a character class: [ ( ] [ ) ].
+I A \mid B, where A and B can be arbitrary REs, creates a regular expression that will match either A or B. This can be used inside groups (see below) as well.
+To match a literal " \mid ", use \setminus \mid , or enclose it inside a character class, as in $[\mid$ $]$. () Matches whatever regular expression is inside the parentheses, and indicates the start and end of a group; the contents of a group can be retrieved after a match has been performed (for example in a substitution expression), and can be matched later in the string with the \number special sequence, described below.
+To match the literals " (" or " ') ", use \ (or \), or enclose them inside a character class: [(] [)].